mens-aurelius/mens-aurelius/README.md

 ## Hi there 👋

+I learned how to code in college, and then took a major career detour in the military.
+I haven't done any coding in a few years, but excited to get back into it!

+Now I work at Palantir and lead our new startups business.

+I'm working on some side projects to build up my skills, splitting time between here and building in AIP / Foundry.

 <!--
 **mens-aurelius/mens-aurelius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.